top of page

 Image of cement stairs leading upwards surrounded by greenery

-Just as every person is unique, I believe that therapy should be tailored to fit you – not the other way around.
+Just as every person is individual, I believe that therapy should be individually tailored to fit you – not the other way around.
 That's why I use an Integrative, Eclectic counselling approach - combining different therapeutic methods to create a treatment style that works specifically for you.

 What This Means for You

-Think of Integrative therapy as like having access to a stacked-full toolbox, rather than just a single tool.
+Think of Integrative therapy as like having access to a fully equipped toolbox, rather than having just a single tool.

 Depending on your needs, we might, for example:

-• Use Cognitive-Behavioural techniques to understand patterns or habits in your thoughts and emotions
+• Use Cognitive-Behavioural (CBT) techniques to understand and reprocess patterns or habits in your thoughts, emotions and responses

 • Explore the stories that shape your self-beliefs through Narrative therapy

-• Practice Mindfulness to help you manage challenging thoughts and feelings
+• Practice (DBT) mindfulness strategies to help you manage challenging thoughts and regulate emotions

 • Apply Trauma-Informed Care to ensure we're addressing root causes, not just presenting symptoms